sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 - Git installed and configured
 - Python 3.10+ installed
-- Access to your white-labeled cloud infrastructure
+- Access to your white-labeled infrastructure
 - API keys for your custom platform
 - Basic familiarity with:
   - Git and GitHub workflows